decc/decc_2050_optimizer/README.md

     bundle exec lib/parallel_processing_worker.rb

+Then you should set the optimiser to use the workers.
+This means adding:

+    optimiser.setup_parallel_processing

+before calling

+    optimiser.run!

-Then you should set the optimiser to use the workers, take a look at examples/optimise_cost_no_nuclear_parallel.rb or run it by:
+For an example, take a look at examples/optimise_cost_no_nuclear_parallel.rb or run it by:

     bundle exec examples/optimise_cost_no_nuclear_parallel.rb